International Birth And Child Model Implementation Guide

 Roles & Systems

-In chapter 7 ( scenario’s) we elaborate on these roles in the various use cases.
+Under the tab of "Guidance" we elaborate on these roles in the various use cases.
 How these systems communicate with each other ( message mechanism or RESTful concept) is less of importance here.
 It could be either.
-The focus is on the data content.
+The focus is on the data content and the use of FHIR resources.

 How to read this Guide